elastic/elasticsearch-labs/example-apps/internal-knowledge-search/app-ui/README.md

 You need to set `REACT_APP_SEARCH_APP_NAME`, `REACT_APP_SEARCH_APP_API_KEY` and `REACT_APP_SEARCH_APP_ENDPOINT` inside [.env](.env) to the corresponding values, which you'll get when [creating a search application](https://www.elastic.co/guide/en/enterprise-search/current/search-applications.html).

+### Security consideration

+As you provide the `REACT_APP_SEARCH_APP_API_KEY`, make sure this is a restricted API Key as this will be available in the browser.
+More information about Search application security and alternatives approaches can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-application-security.html).